 - Can aid in lowing cholesterol

 These are some great benefits that yogurt can give.
 A sad fact is that most yogurt you buy is pasteurized, reducing it to a dead food that does not have many of the great benefits listed above.
 Make sure if you buy your yogurt to get some containing live cultures, not just made with them.
-I would suggest a buying a quart of plain yogurt then you add in the flavorings, such as fruit, etc. In the end it will even save you some money.
+I would suggest buying a quart of plain yogurt then add in the flavorings, such as fruit, etc. In the end it will even save you some money.
 Here’s a tip to keep the yogurt fresh longer: never use a metal spoon to scoop it out of the main container, metal reacts with dairy and causes it to breakdown faster.

 It may take a few extra minutes in the morning to make breakfast but it will be well worth the energy and health that you are helping to establish in your body.
 I suggested breakfast, but dinners are also another great place to start with some homemade meals.
 The great thing is the choice is yours.